Optimization Software for Semidefinite Programming

 Pennon (PENalty method for NONlinear and semidefinite programming) is based on a generalized augmented Lagrangian method.
 Its uniqueness lies in a special penalty/barrier function which allows it to handle generic matrix inequalities side by side with nonlinear constraints.
 One can solve problems such as linear semidefinite programming problems (SDP) or formulations with bilinear matrix inequalities (BMI) as well as fully nonlinear semidefinite programming problems (NLP-SDP).

 The code exploits sparse data structures and is aimed at large-scale problems.
 Such problems arise in many fields including structural optimization, control theory or finance.
-The first new routines should appear in the NAG Fortran Library, Mark 24.
+The first new routines are planned for the next release of the NAG Library.

-We are also looking forward to a new project which is about to start.
-An extension to Pennon will be developed to cover SOCP (Second Order Conic Programming) problems.
-Initial tests offers promising results.
+We are also working on a new project which is an extension to Pennon to cover SOCP (Second Order Conic Programming) problems.